 The Center for Research and Training in the Sciences (CRTS), previously known as Center for the Advancement of Life Sciences (CAS), was established within the College of Sciences (COS) in June 2005.

-The mission of the CRTS is to promote Science, Research, and Education.
-The Center coordinates and administers programs related to all scientific disciplines under the direction of Dr. Andrew Tsin.
-Currently, the Center oversees 16 research and training programs with participants from various disciplines within UTSA.
+The mission of the CRTS is to promote Science, Research, and Education and the center coordinates and administers programs related to all scientific disciplines.
+Currently, the center oversees a diverse group of research and training programs with participants from various disciplines within UTSA.
 These participants include graduate and undergraduate students, faculty, and postdoctoral fellows.

 What can CRTS do for you?

-- If you are a student interested in gaining research experience, this Center might be able to help you.
+- If you are a student interested in gaining research experience, CRTS might be able to help you.

 - If you are interested in teaching and would like to earn your teaching certification at the same time as you earn your College of Sciences Degree, CRTS might have the answer to your needs.